 Derivatives used to hedge the exposure to changes in the fair value of an asset, liability, or firm commitment attributable to a particular risk, such as interest rate risk, are considered fair value hedges.
 Derivatives used to hedge the exposure to variability in expected future cash flows, or other types of forecast transactions, are considered cash flow hedges.
 For derivatives designated as fair value hedges, changes in the fair value of the derivative and the hedged item related to the hedged risk are recognized in earnings.
 For derivatives designated as cash flow hedges, the effective portion of changes in the fair value of the derivative is initially reported in other comprehensive income (loss) (outside of earnings) and subsequently reclassified to earnings when the hedged transaction affects earnings, and the ineffective portion of changes in the fair value of the derivative is recognized directly in earnings.
-The Company assesses the effectiveness of each hedging relationship by comparing the changes in the fair value or cash flows of the derivative hedging instrument with the changes in the fair value or cash flows of the designated hedged item or transaction.
+The Company assesses the effectiveness of each hedging relationship by comparing the changes in the fair value or cash flows of the designated hedged item or transaction.
 For derivatives not designated as hedges, changes in fair value would be recognized in earnings.
-As of December 31, 2020, the Company has no derivatives for which it applies hedge accounting.
+As of December 31, 2021, the Company has no derivatives for which it applies hedge accounting.